• State Regulations in Illinois

 Buying Tips

-The Illinois Secretary of State Police handles vehicle buying and selling questions, problems, and disputes.
+The Illinois Secretary of State Department of Police handles vehicle buying and selling questions, problems, and disputes.
 Its Buying and Selling a Vehicle pamphlet is very useful.
 It contains a list of Secretary of State Police district offices as well as important tips for buyers.

 Buying or Selling Without a Title